lloda/guile-newra/README.md

 The old array compatibility layer is mostly finished, with only a naming change (`array-xxx` becomes `ra-xxx`).
 The `newra` versions of the `map` and `for-each` functions are significantly faster already, but the `-ref` / `-set!` functions are a bit slower, and some of the functions that have a fast path in C, such as `ra->list!`, can be several times slower in `newra`, depending on the types of the arguments.

-These issues seem fixable, and besides, the Scheme compiler is only improving as Guile 3.0 aproaches.
+These issues seem fixable, and besides, the Scheme compiler is only improving.

 Compared with the old arrays, `newra` offers a growing list of features: